COLLABORATIVE DECISION MAKING MODEL FOR CAPACITY ALLOCATION OF ...

 Modular design with 10kW inverters scalable to 60kW, 30kWh Lithium batteries scalable to 120kWh and solar power PV input of up to 144kW.
 Systems can be specified to suit individual site conditions and requirements. [pdf]

-Maximum capacity ratio of photovoltaic inverter
+Maximum rated capacity of photovoltaic inverter

 Under the Clean Energy Council rules for accredited installers, the solar panel capacity can only exceed the inverter capacity by 33%.
-That means for a typical 5kW inverter you can go up to a maximum of 6.6kW of solar panel output within the rules. [pdf]FAQS about Maximum capacity ratio of photovoltaic inverter
+That means for a typical 5kW inverter you can go up to a maximum of 6.6kW of solar panel output within the rules. [pdf]FAQS about Maximum rated capacity of photovoltaic inverter

-How much solar power can a 5kw inverter produce?
+How much power does an inverter need?